AvarianKnight/pma-voice/README.md

 # pma-voice
 A voice system designed around the use if FiveM's internal mumble server.

+### Disclaimer: Code in the main repo is considered to be 'dev', please use the [Latest Release](https://github.com/AvarianKnight/pma-voice/releases) for a stable version.

 ## Support

 ### Please report any issues you have in the GitHub [Issues](https://github.com/AvarianKnight/pma-voice/issues)